Limits of Mappings: Introduction

 \section{Introduction}

-The aim of this paper is to construct limit objects for convergent sequences of finite mappings $f_n:F_n\rightarrow F_n$ (``finite'' meaning that $F_n$ is finite) and, conversely, to approximate a limit object by a finite mapping.
+The aim of this paper is to construct analytic limit objects for convergent sequences of finite mappings $f_n:F_n\rightarrow F_n$ (``finite'' meaning that the sets $F_n$ are finite) and, conversely, to approximate a limit object by a finite mapping.
 This work originated within the scope of the recent studies of graph limits \cite{LovaszBook}, and more precisely within the framework of structural limits \cite{CMUC}.
+As this framework is closely related to finite model theory, instead of describing mappings as $f:F\rightarrow F$ we shall define mappings as structures $\mathbf F$ (boldface) with signature $\{f\}$, where $f$ is a unary function symbol, with domain $F$ (same symbol as $\mathbf F$ but not boldface) and with interpretation of $f$ denoted by $f_{\mathbf F}$.
+Hence $f_{\mathbf F}:F\rightarrow F$ and, for $u,v\in F$ we have the two following possible writings for the property that $v$ is the image of $u$: either $f_{\mathbf F}(u)=v$ or $\mathbf F\models (f(u)=v)$.

+In the general framework introduced in \cite{CMUC}, the notion of convergence of structures is conceptualized by means of the convergence of the satisfaction probability of formulas in a fixed fragment of first-order logic: A sequence $(\mathbf A_n)_{n\in\bbbn}$ of finite structures is {\em $X$-convergent} (where $X$ is a given fragment of first-order logic) if, for every formula $\phi\in X$ the probability $\langle \phi,\mathbf A_n\rangle$ of satisfaction of $\phi$ in $\mathbf A_n$ for a random (independent uniform) assignment of elements of the domain $A_n$ of $\mathbf A_n$ to the free variables of $\phi$ converges as $n$ grows to infinity.
+Three fragments of first-order logic, defining a gradation of three notions of convergence, will be of special interest: the fragment QF of quantifier-free formulas, the fragment ${\rm FO}^{\rm local}$ of {\em local} formulas (that is of formulas whose satisfaction only depends on a fixed neighborhood of the free variables) and the full FO fragment of all first-order formulas.

+This framework allows one to consider limits of general combinatorial structures, and was applied to the study of limits of sparse graphs \cite{gajarsky2016first, modeling_arxiv,modeling, limit1}, matroids \cite{Kardos2017150}, and tree semi-lattices \cite{QFTSL-arxiv}.
+It is sometimes possible (although this is not the case in general \cite{limit1}) to represent the limit by a particularly nice analytic object, called {\em modeling}, which is a structure whose domain is a standard Borel space endowed with a Borel probability measure, with the property that every (first-order) definable set is Borel measurable.

-In order to make the motivation of this paper clear, we take time for a quick review of some of the fundamental notions and problems encountered in the domain of graph limits, and how they are related to the study of limits and approximations of algebras (that is of functional structures).
+In order to make the motivation of this paper clear, we take time in Section~\ref{sec:context} for a quick review of some of the fundamental notions and problems encountered in the domain of graph limits, and how they are related to the study of limits and approximations of algebras (that is of functional structures).